MADOK1/deckian/README.md

 At that point, I decided to just make a script that can install Debian to an SD Card and automatically fix all of the driver issues I had with it.

-## Known issues

-- The built-in speaker does not work
-- GNOME (and even gdm) crashes
-- XFCE doesn't have a way to disable wireless (as a solution for this problem, I've added rfkill to the list of packages installed by `deckian bootstrap`)

 ## Installation

 After cloning this repository, run the following to install deckian to `/dev/sda` with the username `user` (change it to the correct values for your use case first!):